Skip to content

 image credit NOAA Advanced Quantitative Precipitation Information (AQPI) system San Francisco Bay Area schema

-Since the current radar system is “limited by hilly topography;” scientists are using the smaller range X-band signals “to fill in as many gaps as (they) can” said Cifelli.
+Since the current radar system is “limited by hilly topography;” the smaller range X-band signals will “fill as many gaps as (they) can” said Cifelli.
 Varying terrain with deforested burn scars and flood risks posed by atmospheric rivers make Sonoma County’s Russian River Valley particularly vulnerable.
 Higher-resolution images could indicate where heavy rain is more likely to cause debris flows, mudslides, and flooding.

 One new station uses C-band radar, which has a larger range than X-band.
 Once installed on the Sonoma coast as a complement to C-band stations on Mount Umunhum and Eureka, it will face the Pacific to monitor atmospheric rivers and less severe weather events as they head toward Marin, Sonoma and Mendocino.